vaidasmaciulis/PlantAndCook/README.md

 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2122361971]Exolia[/url]

+Make sure "Plant and Cook" mod is above planet mods in the list, for organics to appear there.

 [h2]FAQ[/h2]

 - Does this work with Daily Needs?

 No. This mod has entirely different implementation, no integration with Daily Needs is possible.

+- Kitchen/Planters blocks are not functional.

+If you have build these blocks before adding the mod, you'll need to grind and re-build them.

 [h1]Acknowledgements[/h1]